davidmigloz/spamming-scenario-agents/README.md

 ![enter image description here](https://raw.githubusercontent.com/davidmigloz/spamming-scenario-agents/master/doc/img/scenario.jpg "Scenario")

+Remarks:

-Each container hosts a pair of agents SA-MCA.
+- Each container hosts a pair of agents SA-MCA.

-EMA is located in the Main Container.
+- EMA is located in the Main Container.
+- The processing of the message in our case it is just log it.

 ## Testing